Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Uncertainty Quantification for Markov Processes

 and similarly for $P^{\mu}_T$ and $\widetilde{P}^{\widetilde{\mu}}_T$.
 Finally, we let $E^\mu$ denote the expected value with respect to $P^\mu$ and similarly for $\widetilde{E}^{\widetilde\mu}$. \end{definition}

-Now fix a bounded measurable $f:\mathcal{X}\to\mathbb{R}$ (the boundedness assumption will be relaxed later on) and an invariant measure $\mu^*$ for $p_t$.
+Now fix a bounded measurable $f:\mathcal{X}\to\mathbb{R}$ (the boundedness assumption will be relaxed later) and an invariant measure $\mu^*$ for $p_t$.
 As mentioned in the introduction, there are many classical techniques for studying convergence of the ergodic averages of $f$ under $P^\mu$ to the average in the invariant measure, $\mu^*[f]$.
-Therefore, in this paper we consider the much less-studied problem of bounding the bias when the finite-time averages are computed by sampling from the alternative distribution:
+Therefore, in this paper we consider the much less studied problem of bounding the bias when the finite-time averages are computed by sampling from the alternative distribution; see \req{tildeP_bias1}.